 Canvas eventually evolved to cotton fibers throughout time.
 Cotton allowed for duck canvas to become even more versatile.
 This natural fiber was sturdy and was known and heralded to stand up to any challenges.

-Overall, canvas’ place in history is well suited.
-With the textile’s ability to conform for so many situations and applications, it’s no wonder it’s one of the most used fabrics in the world.
+Overall, canvas’ place in history is well known.
+With the textile’s ability to conform to so many situations and applications, it’s no wonder it’s one of the most used fabrics in the world.

 Building Fibers into Canvas